PVoLan/wooden-architecture/architecture.md

 When creating Local entites, you may create the as a completely new entity (with newly created fields. for ex. `MainScreenUseCase.ForecastItem`), or create is as a wrapper over another Entity (global or local - example is `ForecastStorage.CityForecastCache`, which is a wrapper over `CityForecast`).
 As far as all Entities are immutable, both approaches are fine, but when using last one, make sure your wrapper does not disclose unnecessary information of inner object - inner object may relate to another tier.

+### Logic

+Logic is an optional tier, used for relatively complicated applications.

+If your application is as simple as "open screen - load data from network - show data on the screen as is", UseCase will perfectly succeed the task, and no Logic tier is required.

+But, as your application grows, one of the following (or both) may happen:
+- You will find that multiple UseCases require same data, or perform same operations.
+Same means "which is intended to stay the same when your application is going to change"
+- You will find particular UseCase too large, and may want to extract some logic from this UseCase to independent module.

+Here Logic comes to play.

+Logic components is what developers often call "business logic", but it is not required to stay so.
+There is no strict definition of what Logic component is - it can be any piece code which is expected to be reused more or less application-widely.
+Logic's nature may be conditioned either by business requirements (statistics calculation algorithm or user data validations) either by developer's concerns (caching strategy or server data synchronization algorithm).

+Similar to other tiers, you may have multiple Logic components.
+Like UseCases, Logic components can depend on Entities, Utilities and Tools.
+At a first glance, Logic components should not depend on each other, but this rule may be canceled, see below.
+Some Logic objects may depend on nothing (imagine tax calculation algorithm in financial application, whose result depends only on parameters passed).

+Like UseCases, Logic objects are use for data processing, and are not allowed to store any data.
+Use storages, if you need to store something.

+Like UseCases (and like all Utilities, though), Logic component methods are highly recommended to be synchronous as much as possible.
+Logic methods may be really complicated, and we should avoid unnecessary complexity.

+Logic objects are responsible to care about errors which can happen during the algorithm is running - either via handling, either via rethrowing it to a higher level.

+<h4>When logic becomes complicated</h4>

+If your application grows even more, you may find yourself unable to fit into one Logic tier.
+Some of your Logic components become depending on the on the Logic components, and overall processing becomes complicated.

+There is no universal solution for this situation, and you have to adjust the Wooden Architecture to your case.
+But the key concept should stay the same, most important one is a "no circular dependencies" rule.
+You may want to reorganize Logic component in any way you'd prefer, but your organization should guarantee that no circular dependencies is allowed between Logic components and other components.

+Try to limit your reorganization to Logic tier.
+You may want to split Logic module into two or more Logic modules, or reorganize tiers structure inside source Logic module.
+But do not mix Logic components and Utilities, and avoid Logic to store any fields.

+Here are possible strategies of how you can deal with complicated Logic.
+Use one, or mix multiple, or create your own at your choice
+- Introduce multiple logic tiers, so that upper-level tier would depend on lower-level
+- Introduce stack of logical tiers.
+This is similar to previous one, but only upper level logic will depend on Utilities.
+You may need a good dependency injection skill in that case, and the whole concept look similar to Clean Architecture approach
+- Let Logic components contain sub-components, which will reduce complexity on the parent component.
+Subcomponets scope is limited to parent component.

+<h4>Bypassing Logic tier(s)</h4>

+If you'll look at grand Wooden Architecture [scheme](./arch.png), you may find that Logic tier is different from the others.
+This is the only tier (or tiers, if you have multiple Logic tiers) which is allowed to be omitted, fully or partially.

+Well, if 80% of your application screens looks like "open screen - send network request - show data received on the screen", but you still need a Logic tier due to rest of 20% screens, there is no sense to wrap every network request into a separate Logic component.
+In that case, 80% of your Logic components will just re-call corresponding Network component.
+That's a boilerplate.

+That's why in general UseCases are allowed to bypass Logic tier(s) and access to Utilities directly.
+But you may change this rule depending on your application.
+Sometimes, when the application structure is complex, it makes sense to force all the UseCases to access Logic level, even if in fact only one network call is required.
+It will increase boilerplate, but simplify and regularize dependencies.

+Choose the strategy of "which Logic tier(s) are allowed to bypass" depending on your application nature.

 -------------------------------------------------------